 Both uBlock Origin and AdGuard offer robust ad-blocking capabilities, including whitelisting, blocking specific elements, and blocking various ad types such as pop-ups, video promotions, and push notices.

-Both ad blockers failed to pass hard paywalls that are needed to view content from popular news outlets like The Wall Street Journal, Bloomberg, and The Atlantic.
-However, they both are capable of passing soft paywalls, like those found on local news sites.
+Both ad blockers failed to bypass the hard paywalls required to view content from popular news outlets such as The Wall Street Journal, Bloomberg, and The Atlantic.
+However, they are both capable of bypassing soft paywalls, such as those found on local news sites.

 Both ad blockers can block YouTube ads, which is a considerable benefit for YouTube lovers who frequently engage with the platform.
-They also do an excellent job at blocking tracers, improving user privacy, and providing a smoother browsing experience.
+They also excel at blocking tracers, enhancing user privacy, and delivering a smoother browsing experience.

 uBlock Origin vs AdGuard: test results